-As a vegan mother-to-be myself, I can assure you there are literally no limits to what I would do to ensure the health of my growing baby.
-I understand and honor the determination that every new mom has to provide the very best for herself and baby!
+As a vegan mother-to-be, I can assure you there are no limits to what I would do to ensure the health of my growing baby.
+I recognize the determination that every new mom wants the best for herself and baby!

-Of course, a healthy lifestyle in general is important, but I want to focus on nutrition here because the most important thing for you and baby is a healthy, balanced diet.
+Of course, a healthy lifestyle in general is important.
+I want to focus on healthy pregnancy nutrition because the most important thing for you and baby is your health.

-And to be honest, I am surprised that the opposite question isn’t being asked more often, “Is it safe to have meat/dairy when pregnant?”.
+To be honest, I’m surprised that the question, “Is it safe to have meat/dairy when pregnant?” isn’t being asked more often!

-The World Health Organization points out that 90% of dioxin exposure comes from the meat and dairy supply- just as one example of the high levels of toxicity that can enter the body through these foods.
+The World Health Organization points out that 90% of dioxin exposure comes from the meat and dairy supply.
+This is just one example of how high levels of toxicity can enter the body through these foods.

-Even though your body requires roughly 80,000 calories to ‘build’ a brand new human being, the most important thing is not the calories that you take in, but the quality, or the nutrition density of those calories.
+Your body requires roughly 80,000 calories to ‘build’ a new human being.
+But the most important thing is not the amount calories you take in, but the quality and the nutrition density of those calories.

 In any discussion on food and nutrition, quality takes precedence over quantity, and never more so than during pregnancy.

-Plants provide us with the most abundant source of nutrients, vitamins, and essential minerals in the food supply, so for nutrient density you really can’t beat a diverse, organic plant based diet.
-That is why I advocate treating yourself to a Glowing Green Smoothie every day.
+Plants are the most abundant source of nutrients, vitamins, and essential minerals.
+So for nutrient density you really can’t beat a diverse, organic plant based diet.

-Proteins also do most of the heavy lifting in the cells, providing structure, function, and regulation for tissues and organs.
-Pretty important stuff!
+Proteins also do most of the heavy lifting in the cells by providing structure, function, and regulation for tissues and organs.
+It’s important stuff!

-While the average healthy woman should be taking in roughly 46 grams of protein per day, you really need to be getting 70 or so per day during your pregnancy.
+While the average healthy woman should be taking in roughly 46 grams of protein per day, pregnant women should be getting closer to 75 grams of protein each per day.

 According to the World Health Organization, around 6% of your daily calories during pregnancy should really come from protein sources.

-The fact is, meat-eating Americans are generally consuming greater amounts of protein than their bodies need anyway, so what doesn’t accumulate as sludge in the intestinal tract is being eliminated as waste or converted into body fat.
+The fact is, meat-eating Americans are generally consuming greater amounts of protein than their bodies need, so what doesn’t accumulate as sludge in the intestinal tract is being eliminated as waste or converted into body fat.

 Too much protein, especially when that includes animal and dairy protein, is extremely acidic and has an aging effect on the body.
 This is truer than ever for expectant moms.